subhra44/php-acl/README.md

-PHP ACL is basci ACL script written on PHP.
+PHP ACL is basic ACL script written on PHP.

 **Instructions**
 1. Clone the repository